Suvarna Banik: Late medieval and colonial period

-The rich suvarnabanik community, which didn't have much social status, largely joined Hare Krishna Bhakti movement of Chaitanya Mahaprabhu.
+The rich Suvarna Banik community, which didn't have much social status, zealously joined Hare Krishna Bhakti movement of Chaitanya Mahaprabhu to enhance their social status.
 Despite holding low ceremonial rank for centuries, gold merchants of Subarnabanik caste were affluent people.
 In the days of the East India Company and the early days of the British rule, they were important persons in the new political system.
 The British merchants borrowed money and maintained other economic transactions with Subarnabaniks.
 The Subarnabaniks gained important positions in the secular urban society which was then developing under the influence of British rulers.
 Subarnabaniks were among the oldest settlers of Calcutta and in the early days certain parts of the city became identified as their settlements.
 With a long tradition of city living, the Subarnabanik caste kept gaining in the secular values of the society.
 The discrepancy between low ceremonial rank and high-secular rank was always a problem.
 Many Banik castes including Subarnabanik provided the most glaring examples of this anomaly.
 In 1854 Vidyasagar had scoffed at the representation of the wealthy goldsmith caste of Bengal for admission in the Sanskrit college; His argument to deny their prayer was that - “in the scale of castes, the class (goldsmith or Subarnabanik) stands very low”.
+As per census reports of 1901 and 1911 Subarnabaniks had third highest literacy among Hindu castes of Bengal.

 Modern period

-Historian N K Sinha(1967) blamed Vallal Sena, who ruled Bengal in the twelfth century, for the dominance of non-Bengali merchants in Bengal.
+Historian N K Sinha (1967) blamed Vallal Sena, who ruled Bengal in the twelfth century, for the dominance of non-Bengali merchants in Bengal.
 In Sena's canonical establishment of caste precedence in Bengal, he downgraded the Vaishya Subarnabanik bankers (gold traders) to Sudra, as they refused to advance him the amount of money he wanted.
 Further after marginalizing the Vaishya merchant community, the King created a powerful upper caste 'service community', that continued to dominate West Bengal's socio economic space.
 As of 1980, Bengali Suvarnabanik was a prosperous merchant community in West Bengal.